for Veterans and the Public

 Should you get tested?

 Yes.
-Public health experts now recommend that all adults should be tested for HIV infection regardless of whether they are at high risk for infection with HIV.
+The U.S. Centers for Disease Control and Prevention and Veterans Health Administration recommend that all adults should be tested for HIV infection at least once in their lifetime regardless of whether they are at high risk for infection with HIV.